Dogs and Christmas Trees | Safety Tips for Pets

 Do your best to keep ornaments out of reach!

-Dogs and Christmas trees
+Dogs and Christmas Trees - Pet Safety Tips

 Thousands of dogs are severely injured every year due to Christmas tree ornaments.
 Our lovable pups don’t really know better and see that low-hanging, shiny object as a wonderful treat.
 One easy thing you can do is to make sure your Christmas ornaments aren’t within reach of your dog.